LArbys/larlitecv/app/StopMu/bin/README.md

 ### Parameters to setup before running

+  * Set `IOManager:ReadOnlyDataName`.
+This is a list of trees that the LArCV IO manager will read it.
+If blank, all trees are loaded from disk for each event.
+But to save time, one can choose which trees should be loaded.
+See below on how to pick which trees to load.
+You'll want the `Image2D` tree that contains the TPC images.
+Leave this blank if unsure.
+  * Set`'IOManager:ReadOnlyDataType`.
+This pairs with the above variable, tellingn the IO Manager what kind of data is stored in the tree.
+The data types are:

+       0: `Image2D`
+       1: `ROI`
+       2: `ChStatus`
+       3: `Pixel2DCluster`

+    The length of this list should match that of `IOmanager:ReadOnlyDataName`.

+  * Set `StorageManager:ReadOnlyProducers`.
+This does the same thing as `IOManager:ReadOnlyDataName` except for larlite data trees.
   * `InputLArCVImages`: name of tree that contains the TPC images
   * `LArCVInputList`: text file with list of paths to larcv files
   * `LArLiteInputList:`: test file with list of paths to larlite files (not really needed)